 Q: 90% of companies need help with their governance.
 Some companies take quite a long time to realise this.
 What advice would you give to Company Secretaries regarding getting help with their governance?

-Q: Your Company BHC Secretaries has been praised for the delivery of first class services to your clients, for the great deal of attention you pay them and the positive difference you make to their organisations.
+Q: Your Company BHC Secretaries has been praised for the delivery of first-class services to your clients, for a great deal of attention you pay them and the positive difference you make to their organisations.
 What do you think makes your services stand apart from others in a similar line of business?

 A: We strongly believe in the power of the personal approach.
 We get really close to our clients and become part of their organisation.
 We work with them, meet them, know them very well and have great engagement as a result.
 Our flexible working approach is also something clients tell us is unique.
 Our flexibility as a company ensures clients stay firmly in control of their own costs and the amount of support they need.